 We are committed to ensuring that every qualified student, regardless of financial need, can pursue a legal education.
-We have a full service financial aid office located in the Law Building, and we offer a quality education at an affordable price.
+Every applicant who is admitted to the law school as a first-year student is automatically considered for a scholarship award.

 About 80% of the law students receive loans.
 The average loan is $17,000 per year and the average debt for a graduating law student is $62,000.